• Disease Overview

 Causes

-Some patients also have iron accumulation in a deep brain structure called the basal ganglia (in the caudate and putamen, specifically).
+Some patients also have iron accumulation in a deep brain structure called the basal ganglia (involved with motor control).
 The mechanism by which iron accumulation occurs in the brain is not fully understood yet.

 • < Previous section